deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/getting-started/configuration.md

 Falcon Client configuration can be found in the `client/config` directory.

-For more details see our [configuration docs](/platform/configuration/overview) and our [client config docs](/platform/configuration/client).

----
-id: client
-title: Falcon Client Configuration
-sidebar_label: Falcon Client
----

-Configs are stored as an object in [Apollo State](/platform/client/state).
+Configs are stored as an object in [Apollo State](/docs/storefront/state).

 `config` has **no schema** meaning you can add anything you like.

-## Google Analytics Example
+## Google Analytics example

 This example shows how to retrieve and use these configs in your components.